Which Lenovo tablet has the best battery life?

 Advances in battery design and product functionality has allowed manufacturers to produce tablets, cell phones and other mobile devices that provide longer battery life without increasing the weight of the products.
 As computer processors become more efficient and batteries become more compact, tablets remain lightweight and high performing.

-Consumer Reports noted that Lenovo Yoga tablets have the longest battery life of any tablet on the market, with up to 18.5 hours of use.
-Despite this extended life, the 8-inch Yoga Tablet 8 weighs just 0.88 lbs.
-Apple's iPad Air weighs more than a pound and offers just 10 hours of battery life.
-Lenovo proves that you don't need a heavy device to deliver performance and efficiency.
+Over the years, some sources have noted that Lenovo’s Yoga Series and A Series tablets have the longest battery life of any tablets on the market.
+Despite this extended life, many Lenovo tablets weigh well under a pound.
+According to Apple.com, the iPad Air 2 weighs just about a pound (0.98 lbs) and offers just 10 hours of battery life.
+Lenovo proves that you don’t need a heavy device to deliver performance and efficiency.

 To get the most out of your tablet’s battery life, lower the display brightness to save power.
 Most screens are visible at or below half of the maximum available brightness.
 Also, if you know you are in an area that doesn’t have Bluetooth, Wi-Fi or mobile coverage, turn off those settings that automatically search for these signals.
 Your tablet will waste battery life otherwise.
 Also, whenever possible, avoid using multiple programs at once, which can quickly drain your tablet’s battery.